UNINETTSigma2/documentation/training/events/2023-introduction-to-fortran-series.md

 ## Prerequisites

-- Familiarity with Linux and Linux editors is recommended.
+- Familiarity with Linux and text editors is recommended.
 - Basics/principles of programming (in any language) is desirable.
 - This is an online course via zoom.
 Participants require access to a computer (not provided by the course organisers) with internet connectivity.